tonton-pixel/Unihan-kJapaneseKun-kJapaneseOn-Error-Report/README.md

 ## Aims and Objectives

-- Fix typos, omissions and duplicates.
+- Fix typos, omissions and duplicates; split accidentally joined readings.
-- Use current spellings for names of chemical elements.
 - Detect and correct misclassified readings, i.e., when a `kJapaneseKun` reading should be `kJapaneseOn` instead, or vice versa.
 - Adopt a unique, consistent romanization style based on Hepburn (ヘボン式), not Kunrei (訓令式): `ふ` -> always `FU`, not `HU`.
 - Apply proper romanization to pronunciations using modern (instead of ancient/historical) Japanese orthography: